arikast/idemp/README.md

 #### How does this tool stack up against enterprise provisioning tools like Chef, Puppet, Ansible, Salt, etc?

-Well obviously it's a whole lot simpler.
+Well obviously it's not in their league.
+But equally obviously, it's a whole lot simpler.
 Like, no learning curve whatsoever besides Bash itself, which is an investment that will yield dividends across many arenas should you choose to learn it.

 Feature-wise, this tool allows for the following: